YoraiLevi/modular-monolith-fastapi/README.md

 This is a modular monolith Fast API project that uses the latest and greatest tooling ([uv](https://github.com/astral-sh/uv), [ruff](https://github.com/astral-sh/ruff), [pyright](https://github.com/microsoft/pyright), [pydantic](https://github.com/pydantic/pydantic), [pytest](https://github.com/pytest-dev/pytest), [fastapi](https://github.com/fastapi/fastapi), [sqlmodel](https://github.com/fastapi/sqlmodel), etc) attempting to implement a modular monolith architecture.
 The repository include pre-commit hooks for ruff, pyright, and uv.

-For project setup and usage jump to the [Setup and development](#setup-and-development) section.
+For quick setup instructions, jump to the [Setup and development](#setup-and-development) section.
-This project isn't intended to be a production ready application, it's a proof of concept and a starting point for a modular monolith Fast API application. for implementation details see [Choosing technology](#choosing-technology)
+This project serves as a proof of concept and starting point for building modular monolith applications with FastAPI.
+For technical details, see [Choosing technology](#choosing-technology).

 ## Architecture and Design